datamapper/dm-more/adapters/dm-couchdb-adapter/README.txt

 # TODO: add details about other view options

 == Example
-To see a working example of how to use this functionality checkout muddle, my merb based tumblelog that uses this adapter to save its posts, at: http://github.com/monki/muddle
+For a working example of this functionality checkout muddle, my merb based tumblelog, which uses this adapter to save its posts, at: http://github.com/monki/muddle